Young0222/GZL/README.md

 2. Running GZL model: cd GZL; python train_gzl.py --dataset Cora --coarsening_ratio 0.1

 Note that due to the limitation of upload size, we only provide an example dataset Cora with a zoom-out rate of 0.1.
 We will provide more experimental codes and datsets later.
-The codes of baselines are in https://github.com/Young0222/pvldb2023/tree/main/baselines(contrastive) .
+The codes of baselines are in the folders of baseline(contrastive) and baseline(deepwalk+node2vec).

 ## Additional experiments: embedding visualization.
 We plot the t-SNE 2D projection of the learned node embedding for the CORA dataset with a zoom-out rate of 0.1, and use silhouette scores (SIL) to evaluate the results.